-FSC US would like to announce a revision process for the FSC US Forest Management Standard (v1.0), which will commence in early 2018 and is expected to take approximately 2 years.
+FSC US is currently revising the FSC US Forest Management Standard (v1.0).
+This process began in early 2018 and is expected to conclude in 2021.
 The following content provides an overview of the scope, objectives and methodology for the process, along with requests for stakeholder participation.

 Please email email@example.com with questions or for more information.

 In 2010, FSC US completed a full review and revision of the nine FSC US regional standards that culminated in the approval and accreditation of a single FSC US forest management (FM) standard.
 While this undertaking was lengthy and detailed, the result was an outstanding US FM standard.
 With an overall goal of maintaining continuity and consistency in the FSC US FM Standard, the 2018-2021revision will:

 - Align the US FM standard with the new FSC Principles & Criteria, and International Generic Indicators (IGI)